microsoft/FluidFramework/docs/README.md

 ## Working on the template

-The template lives in `themes/thxvscode`.
+The site theme/template lives in `themes/thxvscode`.

 ## Scripts